Ecosystem

 Publishing date

-The SEC now distinguishes between two types of tokenized equity: “wrapped tokens” and “native tokens.”
-It’s a seemingly small distinction that actually reflects a meaningful difference in how tokenized securities work and what they can do for the people who hold them.
+The SEC now distinguishes between two types of tokenized equity: "wrapped" tokens" and "native" tokens.
+It's a seemingly small distinction that reflects a meaningful difference in how tokenized securities work and what holders can do with them.

-Most of the tokenization today is wrapped tokenization.
+Most tokenization today is wrapped.
 Issuers create a digital representation of an asset that ultimately still lives in a traditional, offchain database.
 Then they configure tokens to point to a position held by a custodian somewhere else.
-In this model, you have two ledgers that exist simultaneously and must stay in sync, adding cost and complexity to what should be a source of truth.
+Tokens that point to assets, not tokens that are assets.
+In this model, you have two ledgers, kept in sync at a cost, adding complexity to what should be a source of truth.

 Native tokenization works differently.
 In this model, tokens are issued directly onchain by an underlying issuer.
 When issuers tokenize an asset natively on a blockchain, the blockchain is the ledger.
 This means only one record of ownership with no offchain position to reconcile.